dmvaldman/SelectionSearch/PRIVACY_POLICY.md

-# Privacy Policy for Selection Search
+# Privacy Policy for Between the Lines

 **Last Updated:** December 2024

 ## Overview

-Selection Search ("we", "our", or "the Extension") is committed to protecting your privacy.
+Between the Lines ("we", "our", or "the Extension") is committed to protecting your privacy.
 This Privacy Policy explains how we handle your data when you use our Chrome extension.

 ## Data Collection